ardalis/modulith/README.md

 [![CI](https://github.com/david-acm/modulith/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/david-acm/modulith/actions/workflows/ci.yml)
 [![NuGet Version](https://img.shields.io/nuget/vpre/Productive.Modulith)](https://www.nuget.org/packages/Productive.Modulith)

 **⚠️This project is a work in progress.
-And will likely recieve many API changes before v1.0.0 please keep this in mind when using, there will be breaking changes often.**
+And will likely receive many API changes before v1.0.0 please keep this in mind when using, there will be breaking changes often.**

+(originally hosted at **david-acm/modulith** - thanks David for the contribution!)

 Modulith is a `dotnet new template` suite for Modular Monoliths.
 It streamlines the creation of new .Net solutions and the addition of modules to existing ones.